 In-memory computing

-Spark stores the data in RAM, allowing quick access and increasing analytics speed.
+Spark stores the data in RAM, allowing relatively quick access and analytics.

 Real-time processing